lervag/dotvim/bundle/ctrlp.vim/readme.md

     let g:ctrlp_map = '<c-p>'
     ```

-* When CtrlP is invoked, it automatically sets the working directory according to this variable:
+* When CtrlP is invoked, it automatically sets its local working directory
+according to this variable:

     ```vim
     let g:ctrlp_working_path_mode = 2